MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/translate-localizable-text.md

 ### Updating localizable text in the base language

-If you change the display name for any standard table or table column which is included in any special message, you can update information in the **Display Strings** tab to use the customized name.
+If you change the display name for any standard table or table column, which is included in any special message, you can update information in the **Display Strings** tab to use the customized name.

 > [!TIP]
 > Although the UI exposed to edit system table messages includes many references to table names, it doesn't include all of them.
 Using this technique may find more.
-For more information see: [Edit system table messages](../data-platform/edit-system-entity-messages.md)
+More information: [Edit system table messages](../data-platform/edit-system-entity-messages.md)

 For example, if you change the display name for the Account table to *Company*, search through the base language column in the  **Display Strings** for the following matches: `account`, `accounts`, `Account`, and `Accounts` then make appropriate replacements to `company`, `companies`, `Company`, and `Companies` respectively.